 A reminder is particularly relevant at this time of year with Christmas parties on the horizon for a majority, if not all, UK employers.
 A Relationships at Work Policy, in addition to any other relevant policies such as discrimination and harassment, should be referred to and attached to any ‘all staff’ emails that are sent in relation to a Christmas party.

 Office romances that turn sour can have a significant detrimental impact on a business and its employees.
 Particularly hostile break-ups can lead to people refusing to talk to each other and colleagues taking sides, thereby exacerbating the situation.

 Conflicts between former partners in the workplace should be handled in the same manner as any other workplace dispute.
 Employers expect their staff to co-operate and be civil whilst at work.

 If issues arise, then managers should consider separating the employees to defuse the situation.
 A further action in more extreme circumstances could be to relocate one of the employees, however, employers should take legal advice before doing so.
 The unilateral relocation of an employee could amount to a fundamental breach of contract and/or give rise to a redundancy situation for that employee; both of which exposes the employer to claims for unfair dismissal.

 A Relationships at Work Policy benefits both employers and employees.

 Employers can regulate office romances and minimise disruption to their business.
 Furthermore, a policy will also enable an employer to enforce its terms by invoking its disciplinary procedure in the event of breach.

 From an employee’s perspective, a policy will eliminate ambiguity regarding what amounts to unacceptable conduct and, more importantly, will reduce the risk of harassment occurring in the workplace.

-For more information on office romances, please contact Tahsin Khan in our Employment Law & HR team on 0161 475 7669.
+For more information on office romances, please do not hesitate to contact our Employment Law and HR team or get in touch on 0161 475 7676.